 Pricing can be challenging for many customers and partners, especially when you consider the thousands of services in Azure and multiple options to buy.
 In the new commerce experience for Azure, we have aligned to single global pricing principles applicable to all motions we transact.
 CSP partners can offer Azure at the published prices.
-This provides greater transparency to their customers and builds trust.
+Doing so provides greater transparency to their customers and builds trust.

 The digital transformation needs of our customers are changing the nature of value that partners offer.
-Many customers look to partners to provide services above and beyond the transaction to smooth out their cloud journey and help them consume Azure services efficiently.
-These services are on-going and include Azure estate monitoring, policy and governance management, set up and configuration fine tuning,technical support, and a variety of other services.
+Many customers look to partners to provide services above and beyond the transaction.
+Such services can help them smooth out their cloud journey and help them consume Azure services efficiently.
+These services are on-going and include Azure estate monitoring, policy and governance management, set up and configuration fine-tuning, technical support, and a variety of other services.